KiwiPetal/KiwiPetal/README.md

 Motivated by learning new things, especially if those things are extremely unnecessary.
 Basically I'm a big [Neovim](https://neovim.io/) enjoyer.

 ## Random facts
-I do pretty much anything there is to code (for the exception of gaming).
+I do pretty much anything there is to code (for the exception of game development).
 Somehow didn't get to that niche.
 Maybe some day though.

 But as much as I hate Closed Source, most of the projects I made are, so I kinda don't have much to show for myself.
 But also **"Maybe some day though"** again.